Syncfusion Feedback

 Rotate selected nodes from 0 to 360 degrees.

-Undo and redo the recent changes using history manager feature in ASP.NET Core Diagram Control
+Undo and redo recent changes using a history manager in the ASP.NET Core Diagram control.

 Undo and redo